-This guide is designed to highlight the best resources to use when searching for business company and industry information.
-Use the tabs above to naviagate through sections of the guide.
+This guide teaches you the best resources to use when searching for company and industry information.

 The availability of company information varies greatly depending on the type of company and the sources you use.

-Public companies traded on the open market.
+- Public companies are traded on the open market and are regulated by the SEC.
 Those who purchase the securities issued by a public company become investors and owners.
-Public companies are regulated by the SEC.
 Company information can be found in SEC filings, analysts' reports, news reports, books, library business databases, and free online.
 Company proprietary information is not always available.